-Designed in Texas by Texans, specifically for Texas Mosquitoes, the Barefoot Mosquito Control System is the first mosquito control system that eliminates both mosquitoes and the need for automatic mosquito misting systems.
+Designed in Texas by Texans, specifically for Texas Mosquitoes, the Barefoot Mosquito & Pest Control is the first mosquito control system that eliminates both mosquitoes and the need for automatic mosquito misting systems.

 Our more than 99% natural solution not only minimizes your family’s risk to harmful pathogens such as West Nile Virus, Chikungunya, and Eastern Equine Encephalitis, but it also reduces pesticide exposure by up to 90% compared to nozzle misting systems.
 Better yet, our customers report the Barefoot system is much more effective than expensive nozzle systems.

 Nobody wants to see mosquitoes in their home or yard.
 Not only is their bite a terrible nuisance, but some mosquito species can actually transmit dangerous diseases.
 Ridding your property of mosquitoes is crucial to the health and comfort of your family.
 Read these FAQs to find out how the Barefoot Mosquito & Pest Control helps protect you and your home from pesky mosquitoes.